-Kenyon's Non-Discrimination Statement
+Notice of Non-Discrimination

 Kenyon College is committed to fostering a non-discriminatory campus environment in which community members can learn and work.
 Kenyon College prohibits discrimination in its educational programs and activities, which includes, but is not limited to housing, admission, and employment on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, disability, age, religion, medical condition, genetic information, veteran status, marital status, familial status, parenting, pregnancy, or any other characteristic protected by state, local or federal law.